what to pack for Milan

 Galleria Vittorio Emanuele II: Directly next to the Duomo, there’s the Galleria Vittorio Emanuele, a beautiful shopping arcade that is famous for its luxury brands and its incredible backdrop for photoshoots.
 You’re going to want to be in something gorgeous here— wear a statement piece like a jumpsuit with a killer purse.

 Sforza Castle: While the Castle itself is an incredible site to see, it’s also home to several museums.
 You’re going to want to be dressed in something that you’ll feel comfortable walking in .
-Pleatedple of hours, pleated pants and an oversized shirt with comfy sandals is perfect for looking refined while feeling cozy.
+Pleated pants and an oversized shirt with comfy sandals are perfect for looking refined while feeling cozy.

 Teatro Alla Scala: Going to the Opera at Teatro all Scala is a must-do in Milan.
 The opera house is nothing short of magnificent with its iconic red and gold interiors with ornate molding— you’ll feel like you’re in a movie.
 When heading to the theatre it’s important to look the part, women should wear a nice dress or chic jumpsuit, and men should wear nice trousers and a button-down with a jacket.